Stephen King's CHILDREN OF THE CORN - 1983

 Return to Movies

-For me, the parts of this DVD & BLU-RAY are better than the whole.
+For me, it's the extras and parts of this BLU-RAY that are better than the whole.

 "'Willow Blue' will burrow under your skin and stay there long after you've put the book down."